 In December, Becky Lynch lost the “SmackDown” Women’s Championship to Asuka in the first-ever women’s triple threat Tables, Ladders and Chairs match — a match that also featured Charlotte Flair.
 One month later, Lynch won the second-ever “Women’s Royal Rumble” match — punching her ticket to a title shot of her choosing at WrestleMania.
 After failing to regain the “SmackDown” Women’s Championship at Royal Rumble, Lynch then took aim at “Raw” Women’s Champion Ronda Rousey.

-The two took the WWE Universe by storm, trading various insults on television and online — creating a compelling feud that had legions of fans rallying behind “The Man” Becky Lynch.
+The two took the World Wrestling Entertainment, Inc. Class A (WWE - Get Rating) Universe by storm, trading various insults on television and online — creating a compelling feud that had legions of fans rallying behind “The Man” Becky Lynch.
 Lynch was eventually removed from the match-up after attacking authority figures Stephanie McMahon and Triple H — to which she was replaced by Charlotte Flair.
 Lynch eventually worked her way back into the match after defeating Flair via disqualification at the “Fastlane” event.

 The storied rivalry finally comes to a head in the history-making, all-women’s main event at “WrestleMania.”
 This year’s “WrestleMania” will take place on Sunday, April 7th and will emanate from MetLife Stadium in New Jersey.